stijnla/Annotation/README.md

-The **second** step is to classify each bounding box Use the left and right arrows to switch between selected labels Press 'enter' to label selected bounding box with the selected label Press 'c' to not assign a label (= faulty bounding box) Press 'z' to undo your previous label, if you made a mistake
+The **second** step is to classify each bounding box Use the left and right arrows to switch between selected labels, the selected label is visualized in the terminal Press 'enter' to label selected bounding box with the selected label Press 'c' to not assign a label (= faulty bounding box) Press 'z' to undo your previous label, if you made a mistake